jkaewprateep/random_pickup/README.md

 ```

 ## Result ##

+Result is the input array, 0 as white and -1 is contrast.
 ```
 array: tf.Tensor([ 0  0 -1 -1  0  0 -1 -1 -1 -1  0 -1  0 -1 -1  0  0  0 -1 -1], shape=(20,), dtype=int32)
 array: 11